Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 If you want to point it at another target, you’re either controlling it via motors in the base or manually trying to line it up with another signal source.
 Horn antennas and Vivaldi antennas are better in this regard.

 Transmitting antennas are huge.
 Receiving antennas are generally much smaller.
-For example, a satellite TV antenna for receiving signals is less than three feet across, when the transmitting antenna is three times larger if not more.
+For example, a satellite TV antenna for receiving signals is less than three feet across, while the transmitting antenna is three times larger (if not more).

 What Are the Main Applications for Parabolic Antennas?

 The most commonly used parabolic antenna is the satellite dish.
 The curved dish focuses signals from the feed horn antenna to create an intensely concentrated signal if you’re transmitting or a dramatically improved signal when you’re receiving.
 Note that you can have a log periodic antenna as a simple dish feed.
 Yagi antennas can be used as dish feeds, but they have no advantage over log periodic antennas in this regard.